Santa Fe Natural Tobacco Company

-Santa Fe Natural Tobacco Company (sometimes abbreviated SFNTC) is an American tobacco manufacturing company based in Oxford, North Carolina, best known for its production of the premier Natural American Spirit cigarette brand.
+Santa Fe Natural Tobacco Company (SFNTC) is an American tobacco manufacturing company based in Oxford, North Carolina, best known for its production of the Natural American Spirit cigarette brand.

-Founded in 1982, SFNTC became a subsidiary of R.J.
-Reynolds when it acquired the company in 2002.
+Founded in 1982, SFNTC became a subsidiary of R. J. Reynolds when it acquired the company in 2002.
 Since 2004, Santa Fe Natural is part of the Reynolds American companies holding.
+Japan Tobacco International sells American Spirits outside of the U.S.